quanganh569/AdGuardHome/openapi/README.md

 ## Authentication

-If AdGuard Home's web user is password-protected, a web client must use authentication mechanism when sending requests to server.
+If NCSC-Sense's web user is password-protected, a web client must use authentication mechanism when sending requests to server.
 Basic access authentication is the most simple method - a client must pass `Authorization` HTTP header along with all requests: